 The need for this program remains as great as ever.
 A recent report identified over 50,000 nursing home residents who expressed a desire to speak with someone about leaving their facility but also reported that assistance in making this happen was not available.
 In light of the aging population and people’s desire to age with options, extending the Money Follows the Person program is critical for both consumers and states.

 Given that MFP both supports people’s preferences and enables the expansion of home- and community-based service options that are generally more cost-effective than nursing homes, the time to extend this program is now.

-Molly Evans is a Fellow with the AARP Public Policy Institute.
-Her work focuses on long-term services and supports, Medicaid, family caregiving and housing policy.
+Molly Evans was a fellow with the AARP Public Policy Institute.
+Her work focused on long-term services and supports, Medicaid, family caregiving and housing policy.